jundalisay/sp/content/en/social/supersociology/crisis-years.md

 - Taiwan-China 2027

 Regardless, the peak crisis years would still be 2025-2030.
 The specifics might change, but the general pattern does not, since it is unbroken from the 13th century and theoretically even goes far back into the founding of Rome.

+### Update July 2025: Musk Fulfills the Model

+{{< i s="/photos/countries/us/musk.jpg" a="Musk" >}}

+The US would be entering a Thinker cycle soon, and so we were happy to see Elon Musk (an obvious Thinker) to suddenly, out of the blue, creating the American Party.

+This is totally in line with the upcoming Thinker cycle that will defeat the Warrior.

+Of course the American Party will not be an instant success.
+Instead, it will gather steam gradually as the US enters the Thinker cycle.